New Zealand Police: Commissioned officer

+Authorised officer

+Authorised officers are non-sworn staff who do not have the power of arrest.
+They work as jailers, guards, transport enforcement officers and specialist crime investigators, such as electronic crime investigators and forensic accountants.
+They wear black uniforms, rather than the blue uniforms of sworn officers.
+The number of authorised officers increased following the recommendation of a 2012 review of the police that they be used to take some of the workload from sworn officers.

 Insignia and uniform

 New Zealand police uniforms formerly followed the British model closely but, since the 1970s, a number of changes have been implemented.
 These include the adoption of a medium blue shade in place of dark blue, the abolition of custodian helmets and the substitution of synthetic leather jackets for silver buttoned tunics when on ordinary duty.
 The normal headdress is a peaked cap with blue and white Sillitoe tartan band and silver badge.
 Baseball caps and Akubra wide-brimmed hats are authorised for particular duties or climatic conditions.
 Stab resistant and high visibility vests are normally worn on duty.
 The body vests are also marked with Sillitoe tartan markings.

 AOS and STG members, when deployed, wear the usual charcoal-coloured clothing used by armed-response and counter-terror units around the world.
 In 2008, a survey found strong staff support for the re-introduction of the white custodian helmets worn until 1995, to reinforce the police's professional image.